-To use the Replacement node to interactively specify that such observations of these variables are missing, complete the following steps:
+To use the Replacement node to interactively specify that such observations of these variables are missing:

 - 1. Select the Modify tab on the Toolbar. - 2.
 Select the Replacement node icon.
 Drag the node into the Diagram Workspace. - 3.
 Connect the Data Partition node to the Replacement node.